 gene are point mutations, the majority of which will not be detected by MLPA.
-It is therefore recommended to use this SALSA MLPA probemix in combination with sequence analysis of the BRCA2
+It is therefore recommended to use this assay in combination with sequence analysis.

 Breast and ovarian carcinomas are among the most common malignancies in developed countries.
 The majority of cases are considered sporadic, but in a substantial portion, a clear history of cases within a family is present.
 The BRCA1 and BRCA2 proteins are associated with the activation of double-strand break repair and homologous recombination and are important in maintaining genomic stability.
 Germline mutations in the BRCA1

 genes are linked to a high risk of young-onset hereditary breast and ovarian cancer.
-Features characteristic of hereditary, versus sporadic, breast cancer are: younger age at diagnosis, frequent bilateral disease, and more frequent occurrence of disease among male relatives.
+Features characteristic for hereditary, versus sporadic, breast cancer are: younger age at diagnosis, frequent bilateral disease and more frequent occurrence of disease among male relatives.
 Mutations in the BRCA1

 genes account for about 20 to 25% of hereditary breast cancers (Easton 1999) and about 5 to 10% of all breast cancers (Campeau et al. 2008).
 In addition, mutations in the BRCA1